gmzgian/NY-Taxi-Data-PROJECT/README.md

 GIT BASH commands + Jupiter notebook notes below:

-GIT BASH shows when I was checking if data was correctly loaded.
+GIT BASH commands show when I was checking if data was correctly loaded.
 I accidentaly closed the Git bash window with SQL queries up to answer 5.
-I was not able to resolve answer 6 (can see the SQL below), so I selected a random answer. gianz@415DATA MINGW64 ~
+I was not able to resolve answer 6 (can see the SQL below), so I selected a random answer.

+gianz@415DATA MINGW64 ~
 $ ssh de-zoomcamp
 Welcome to Ubuntu 20.04.5 LTS (GNU/Linux 5.15.0-1027-gcp x86_64)